rozek/webapp-tinkerer/README.md

 * remove jQuery dependency
 * integrate [JS-Interpreter](https://github.com/NeilFraser/JS-Interpreter) (yet to be developed)
 * inspect and debug JS-Interpreter scripts (yet to be developed)
+* optional: add predefined "interactions" (to avoid scripting, yet to be developed)
 * optional: perhaps integrate [Blockly](https://github.com/google/blockly) (yet to be developed)

 and, of course, many additional masters